randallagordon/spacebrew-midi/README.md

 The CLI utility is a quick and easy way to connect MIDI devices to the public Spacebrew admin interface.

+Input ports start listening for two Note On events in the background to use as lower and upper boundaries for the range.
+The UI doesn't currently indicate this is occuring—sorry, bad UX!
+I'll get that fixed in the next version.

+Output ports are currently connected for the entire C-0 through G-9 range.

 WARNING: Simultaneous connections of the same type (input or output) segfaults on some platforms.
 Looking into the root cause...

 ```sh